neondatabase/examples/deploy-with-cloudflare-pages/README.md

 <img width="250px" src="https://raw.githubusercontent.com/neondatabase/website/a898a3ff9c2786a3fd4691d083eb8f3c751e008b/src/images/logo-white.svg" />

-# Getting started with Neon and Cloudflare Pages
+# Getting started with Neon and Railway

-This is the code repository for the guide on how to [deploy a Cloudflare Pages web application using Neon](https://neon.tech/docs/guides/cloudflare-pages).
-Follow the guide to set up the Neon project and your Cloudflare Pages application.
+This is the code repository for the guide on how to [deploy a Cloudflare Pages application using Neon](https://neon.tech/docs/guides/cloudflare-pages).
+Follow the guide to set up the Neon project and your Cloudflare application.

 ## Store your Neon credentials

-Run the command below to copy the `.env.example` file:
+Run the command below to copy the `.env.example` file to a `.dev.vars` file in the code directory:

 ```
-cp .env.example .env
+cp .env.example my-neon-page/.dev.vars
 ```

-Store your Neon credentials in this `.env` file.
+Store your Neon credentials in this `.dev.vars` file.

 ```
 DATABASE_URL="postgres://<user>:<password>@<endpoint_hostname>.neon.tech:<port>/<dbname>?sslmode=require"